Research management

 Measuring impact on visitors

-Having worked on the exhibition for over three years, the team was gratified by its popularity, attracting record numbers – approximately 70,000 attendees across its seven-month run – and bringing visitors to Norwich from across the UK and internationally.
+Having worked on the exhibition for over three years, the team was gratified by its popularity, attracting record numbers – about 70,000 attendees across its seven-month run – and bringing visitors to Norwich from across the UK and internationally.

 In the exhibition, a discussion board with Post-It-style notes was used to collect immediate responses from visitors in a couple of words, with terms like “atmospheric”, “exciting”, “educational” and “well-researched” appearing.
 Discursive comments collected via forms, digital and physical, were equally positive: “Beautifully curated, with excellent historical background information”; “Stunning, and such an opportunity for Norfolk.”

 Curators offered exhibition tours, with gallery staff also giving daily tours, and we gave talks on in-progress research or curatorial choices, giving us access to direct and live visitor responses.
-Simply put, this is gold-dust, immensely valuable when planning future project phases.
+Simply put, this is gold dust, immensely valuable when planning future project phases.

 Telling new stories in accessible formats

 We wanted to bring the shipwreck to life in the first room, the Norwich Union gallery, to share the excitement and danger of travelling in the 17th century through capturing the atmosphere of being on board a royal ship at sea with the heir to the throne, James, Duke of York, and his court.
-We also tried to be respectful of those that lost their lives on the voyage by creating a memento mori-style display of broken or fragmentary artefacts from the wreck, buffeted and worn by over 300 years on the seabed.
+We also tried to be respectful of those that lost their lives on the voyage by creating a memento-mori-style display of broken or fragmentary artefacts from the wreck, buffeted and worn by over 300 years on the seabed.

 We included an original drama about who or what was to blame for the shipwreck by playwright Steve Waters.
 It was voiced by UEA students and alumni, colourfully animated by Eye Film, and then captioned for maximum accessibility.
 We even asked visitors to vote for who they thought was most responsible for the wreck.
 The Duke of York came out top, not very closely followed by the sandbanks.